 Definition of “Independent” Directors

-The Board has established the following guidelines to assist it in determining whether or not directors qualify as “independent” pursuant to the guidelines and requirements set forth in the New York Stock Exchange’s Corporate Governance Rules.
-In each case, the Board will broadly consider all relevant facts and circumstances and shall apply the following standards (in accordance with the guidance, and subject to the exceptions, provided by the New York Stock Exchange in its Commentary to its Corporate Governance Rules):
+The Board has established the following guidelines to assist it in determining whether or not directors qualify as “independent” pursuant to the guidelines and requirements set forth in the New York Stock Exchange’s (“NYSE”) Corporate Governance listing standards.
+The Board will determine annually which directors are independent at the time the Board approves director nominees for election at Morgan Stanley’s annual meeting of shareholders and, if a director is considered for election to the Board between annual meetings, prior to such election.
+Each director shall advise the Chair and the Corporate Secretary of any change in circumstances that may impact the director’s independence, who shall refer the matter to the Board for review, as deemed appropriate, with the Chair’s recommendation.
+In each case, the Board will broadly consider all relevant facts and circumstances and shall apply the following standards (in accordance with the guidance, and subject to the exceptions, provided by the NYSE in its Commentary to its Corporate Governance listing standards):

 1. Employment and commercial relationships affecting independence.